cocohomelab/cocohomelab/README.md

 📌 About This Repository

-This repository documents my hands-on cybersecurity experience, self-directed projects, and learning progress across platforms like TryHackMe, Udemy, and my own home cybersecurity lab.
+This repository documents my hands-on experience, self-directed projects, and learning progress across platforms like TryHackMe, Udemy, and my own home lab.

 <!---